luishmq/churn_clients_predict/README.md

 - Prioritize tasks and solutions
 - Develop solutions in a cyclical way, thus delivering results in a more agile and efficient way
-- Managing unbalanced data with Cluster Centroids
+- Managing unbalanced data with SmoteTomek
 - Possibility of agile and professional consultation of predictive data via API

 # 9.0 Next Steps

 - Respond to new business hypotheses to better understand data and resource relationships and create new hypotheses to verify other resource relationships
 - Apply programming techniques to improve the performance of the created solution
-- Anticipation of the split between training and testing before data preparation
 - Creation of new functionalities to enrich the data, such as consultation via Google Sheets